 The Dunsmore scheme aims to restore this ancient landscape to one rich in wildlife and accessible to all.

-The scheme will create a sense of ownership and understanding that will ensure the continuity of the Dunsmore Living Landscape.
+The scheme works to create a sense of ownership and understanding that will ensure the continuity of the Dunsmore Living Landscape.